digital-asset/daml-finance/docs/source/tutorial/getting-started/settlement.rst

   :start-after: -- ALLOCATE_APPROVE_BEGIN
   :end-before: -- ALLOCATE_APPROVE_END

-The same happens on the second instruction (where Bob allocates his ``USD`` holding and Alice provides the receiving account).
+The same happens in the second instruction (where Bob allocates his ``USD`` holding and Alice provides the receiving account).

 Now that all instructions are fully allocated and approved, they can be finally settled.